Speech AWARDS TOPIC 2025:

 The Race Unity Speech Awards were initiated by the New Zealand Bahá’í Community in 2001 in support of Race Relations Day (21 March).

-For 23 years the Race Unity Speech Awards have opened the way for students to share their vision for race unity, and for 23 years the youth of Aotearoa have taken up this challenge with eloquence and courage.
+For 24 years the Race Unity Speech Awards have opened the way for students to share their vision for race unity, and for 24 and courage.
 So, what will you do to move the waka of humanity forward towards race unity?

 Read more →